draeger-lab/SBSCL/src/main/java/org/simulator/math/odes/LSODA/howToUse.md

     - **Default tolerances:**

     ```
-    // Default Tolerances are relTol = 1e-8 and absTol = 1e-12
+    // Default Tolerances are relTol = 1e-6 for each entry and absTol is set using `absoluteToleranceAdjustmentFactor` = 1e-12, for each entry.
+    // `absolute tolerance adjustment factor` is converted into a vector of absolute tolerance values by multiplying by the initial value of all non-zero entries in
+    // the 'state vector' (all the values that the solver is solving for).
+For values with an initial value of zero, the absolute tolerance adjustment factor is used
+    // directly.

     AbstractDESolver solver = new LSODAIntegrator(); // No-Argument constructor
     ```